thedodd/giphy-api/README.md

 giphy api
 =========
-Design and implement a web application that allows a user to search for and save animated GIFs to a user profile using the [GIPHY API](https://developers.giphy.com/docs/).
+A WebAssembly application that allows a user to search for and save animated GIFs to a user profile using the [GIPHY API](https://developers.giphy.com/docs/).

-**Requirements:**
-- [x] Provide users with the ability to register and login to your application.
-- [x] As well as the ability to search for animated GIFs from the GIPHY API.
-- [x] As well as the ability to save and view their favorite GIFs to their profile.
-- [x] Also provide the user with the ability to categorize these saved GIFs (ex: funny, animals, etc.).
-- [x] User data should be stored in a database.
-- [x] Basic application security practices should be implemented (OWASP Top 9).
-- [x] GIFs available on your application should be limited to a G-Rating.

-**Bonus:**
-- [x] filter saved gifs by their category.

-**NB:** items marked as `// FUTURE:` are simply items which I've skipped over in the name of brevity, but which we would normally want to finish implementing before deploying.

 ### overview
 #### api